-Hedge Fund Billionaire Says ‘Fair Share Is A Bullsh*t Concept’ Used To Attack Wealthy People
+Hedge Fund Billionaire Says 'Fair Share Is A Bullsh*t Concept' Used To Attack Wealthy People

 In a recent segment on The Hill's Rising, Saager Enjeti argued that the highest concentration of "enemies of the people" among the American elites is found in Wall Street.
 In particular, he pointed to hedge funders and short-sellers — the latter who he accused of colluding amongst themselves for years and using the media to manipulate markets and stocks to make billions of dollars.

-“None of this has anything to do with creating value,” he said.
+"None of this has anything to do with creating good value," he said.

-According to Enjeti, hedge fund short sellers are simply “leeching off of the American financial system” in a manner that gains them hundreds of billions of dollars.
-Elsewhere, the commentator argued that the tactics used by the Redditors to spike GameStop’s stock are identical to the strategies that have been used by Wall Street short-sellers for years.
+According to Enjeti, hedge fund short-sellers are simply "leeching off of the American financial system" in a manner that gains them hundreds of billions of dollars.
+Elsewhere, the commentator argued that the tactics used by the Redditors to spike GameStop's stock are identical to the strategies that have been used by Wall Street short-sellers for years.

-“For years, they’ve run the table,” he said before likening the current GameStop movement to a populist uprising.